rexgarland/gigman/README.md

 # gigman

-A simple, no-nonsense gitignore manager written in Python
+A simple, no-nonsense gitignore manager

 - add/remove templates (from [github/gitignore](https://github.com/github/gitignore))
 - does not remove any previous data in your `.gitignore`